Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/01-tidiness.md

 [![Messy spreadsheet](../fig/01_tidiness_datasheet_example_messy.png)](https://docs.google.com/spreadsheets/d/1ZposEZ2nWzQl_GPix3FhHqM0CV7asjve52O7urmWBqk/edit?usp=sharing)

 > ## Discussion
 > This is some potential spreadsheet data generated about a sequencing experiment.
-With the person next to you, for about 2 minutes, discuss some of the problems with the spreadsheet data shown above.
+Using the jamboard, for about 2 minutes, suggest some of the problems with the spreadsheet data shown above.
 You can look at the image, or view the spreadsheet on Google Sheets via this [link](https://docs.google.com/spreadsheets/d/1ZposEZ2nWzQl_GPix3FhHqM0CV7asjve52O7urmWBqk/edit?usp=sharing).
 >
 >
 > > ## Solution